cyberbotics/webots/docs/discord/technical-questions-2020.md

 `@Steven37` you add a Transform node on the same level as the hingejoint, then you just cut the hingejoint and put it in the Transform's children field

 ##### Whizbuzzer 11/28/2020 16:05:31
 epuck's emitter range is coming out to be -1 which I believe means infinite.
 Would I have to modify it into finite values then?
 I was under the assumption that epuck's emitter range would be the same as the range for the distance sensors.
-Also, <@239507682111913984> thank you very much for the responses.
+Also, `@Simon Steinmann` thank you very much for the responses.
 I am indeed going through the documentations before asking questions.

 ##### Steven37 11/28/2020 16:11:00
 `@Simon Steinmann` I have already followed what you instruct but there are still some problems like in the video.
 Can you check for me again, please?